Diet Culture Red Flags: How to Spot Harmful Food Rules

 • "Who benefits from me believing this?"

-Start noticing your inner dialogue around food and keep a journal of rigid food rules or the diet culture beliefs you’ve internalized.
+Start noticing your inner dialogue around food and keep a journal of rigid food rules or the diet culture beliefs you've internalized.
+You don't have to change every belief at once.
+Simply beginning to notice them is already meaningful work.

 2. Shift the Narrative